Boundary Layer Estimates in Stochastic Homogenization: Introduction

+provided that the right-hand side $f$ is sufficiently regular \cite{BensoussanLionsPapanicolaou,AllaireAmar,BellaFehrmanFischerOtto}.
 In contrast, the analogous estimate \emph{fails} for the Dirichlet problem on bounded domains, even for the homogeneous Dirichlet problem and even strictly in the interior of the domain: On bounded domains the estimate $||u_\eps-\bar u||_{L^p}\lesssim \eps$ cannot be improved by passing to weak norms.
-The underlying reason for this failure is boundary layer effects that provide an $\eps$-order contribution to the \emph{effective boundary data} for $\bar u$.
+The underlying reason for this failure is boundary layer effects that provide an $\eps$-order contribution to the \emph{effective boundary data} for $\bar u$ \cite{AllaireAmar,ArmstrongKuusiMourratPrange,GerardVaretMasmoudi}.

-On a mathematical level, the failure of the derivation of estimates like \eqref{ErrorBoundFullSpace} in the case of the Dirichlet problem on domains may be seen as follows: In order to prove an estimate like \eqref{ErrorBoundFullSpace}, one attempts to approximate $u_\eps$ by the so-called two-scale expansion; written up to second order, it reads for periodic and symmetric $a=a^\transpose$
+On a mathematical level, the failure of the derivation of estimates like \eqref{ErrorBoundFullSpace} in the case of the Dirichlet problem on domains may be seen as follows: In order to prove an estimate like \eqref{ErrorBoundFullSpace}, one attempts to approximate $u_\eps$ by the so-called two-scale expansion; written up to second order, it reads for periodic and symmetric coefficient fields $a=a^\transpose$

 where $\phi_i$ and $\psi_{ij}$ are the so-called first-order and second-order homogenization correctors.
-The homogenization corrector $\phi_i$ is defined as the $1$-periodic solution to the PDE $-\nabla \cdot (a(e_i+\nabla \phi_i))=0$; note that it is unique up to additive constants.
-If we attempt to apply the two-scale expansion ansatz \eqref{TwoScaleExpansion} on a bounded domain $\Omega\subset \mathbb{R}^d$, we immediately observe that it fails to attain the correct boundary data $\bar u$ on the domain boundary.
-While the second-order term $O(\eps^2)$ does not affect the accuracy, the first-order contribution $\eps \phi_i(\tfrac{x}{\eps}) \partial_i \bar u(x)$ must be corrected for.
-In other words, we would need to subtract a term of the form $\eps v(x)$ with $v$ solving
+The homogenization (cell-)corrector $\phi_i$ is defined as the $1$-periodic solution to the PDE $-\nabla \cdot (a(e_i+\nabla \phi_i))=0$; note that it is unique up to additive constants.
+If we attempt to apply the two-scale expansion ansatz \eqref{TwoScaleExpansion} on a domain $\domain\subset \mathbb{R}^d$, we immediately observe that it fails to attain the correct boundary data --which would be $\bar u$ on the domain boundary.
+While correcting for the second-order $O(\eps^2)$ boundary contribution in \eqref{TwoScaleExpansion} is not necessary in order to obtain a second-order homogenization error estimate, the first-order contribution $\eps \phi_i(\tfrac{x}{\eps}) \partial_i \bar u(x)$ must be corrected for.
+In other words, it is necessary to subtract a term of the form $\eps v(x)$ with $v$ solving